-Have you ever dreamed of rafting the Colorado River?
+Have you ever dreamed of taking a rafting trip down the Colorado River?

 Whitewater rafting on the Colorado River definitely makes the bucket list in our family.
-However, you need to be clear which part of the Colorado River on which you want to go rafting.
+However, you need to be clear which part of the Colorado River on which you want to do Colorado River rafting.
 We learned this lesson our Adventures by Disney trip to the Southwest.

 Rafting the Colorado River